Courtship and marriage in Tudor England: Age of marriage

-When a growing population of poverty caused by “over-hasting marriages and over-soon setting up of households by the youth”., the decree of the Common Council of London in 1556 raised the age of consent to twenty-one.
+When a growing population of poverty caused by "over-hasting marriages and over-soon setting up of households by the youth", the decree of the Common Council of London in 1556 raised the age of consent to twenty-one.
 This aligned with the contemporary views that condemned those who had no means to establish and maintain their own household.
-The Act of 1901, also contributed to an increase in the average age of first marriage.
+The Poor Relief Act 1601 (43 Eliz.
+1. c.
+2) also contributed to an increase in the average age of first marriage.
 It allowed overseers to apprentice children of the parish poor from the age of ten to twenty-four, essentially delaying the prospects of marriage.
 Although it was possible with parental permission for girls to marry at twelve and boys at fourteen, it was not usual for such marriages to occur.

 Contracts

-A marriage could be entered based on the contract of "per verba de prasenti".
+There were two ways a marriage could be entered based on a contract.
+The first type of contract was "per verba de prasenti".
 This involved the mutual exchange of present consent between a man and woman (“I take thee as wife/ husband”).
 It was an indissoluble commitment, as regarded under ecclesiastical law.
 The second type of contract that made a marriage legally binding was per "verba de futuro".
 This was based on the mutual exchange of future consent made by two capable parties (“I promise to take thee as wife/ husband”).
 If this promise was then followed by consummation, that marriage would become legitimate.
 However, if this consent was not followed by consummation, the marriage could be considered null and void.
 For this contract to be broken, both individuals must mutually agree to dissolve the marriage.
 It was essential for contracts to be witnessed, in order for the courts and civil lawyers to recognize a couple as legally married.
 A witness had to be present during the oral commitment, and in the case of ‘future consent’, must be able provide a testimony that sexual intercourse had taken place.